Arnavd543/moccet-chat-demo/README.md

    - See channel members in the header
    - View typing indicators
    - AI assistant available in every channel

+3. **Workspace Management**
+   - Create a new workspace or join existing one
+   - Share workspace ID with team members
+   - Multiple users can collaborate in the same workspace
+   - See [WORKSPACE_TESTING.md](./WORKSPACE_TESTING.md) for detailed testing guide

+4. **Voice/Video Calls**
+   - Click phone/video icons in channel header
+   - WebRTC-based peer-to-peer connections
+   - Screen sharing support (desktop only)
+   - See [test-calls.md](./test-calls.md) for testing guide

 ## 🔧 Configuration